couchbase/query/docs/n1ql-select.md

 1. If the result expression list included '*', the result object is the original item returned from the FROM clause.
 Otherwise the result object starts empty.
 2. If the result expression list includes `<path>.*`, the path is evaluated.
 If the result of this evaluation is an object, all the key/value pairs within this object are added to the result object.
 If the result is not an object, nothing is added to the result object.
 3. For each remaining expression in the result expression list.
-If an AS clause was specified, that identifier is used as the key in the result object and the value is the evaluated expression.
-If no AS clause was specified, a default name is generated for the key.
+If an alias was specified, that identifier is used as the key in the result object and the value is the evaluated expression.
+If no alias was specified, a default name is generated for the key.

 Specifying the same identifier more than once in the result expression list, or using an identifer that conflicts with a field in the document returned by '*' is allowed, but it is only guaranteed that one value with that key is returned.
 If duplicate key names are detected in the projection, a warning is returned along with the query results.

-Returning complex object and arrays is possible by specifying literal JSON in the projection expression.
+Returning complex object and arrays is possible by specifying literal JSON constructors in the projection expression.

 See Appendix 6 for some example projections.